cap1tulo/SportLife-SportComplex/README.md

 # SportLife-Sport-Complex
-Sportlife is the huge sport complex that is located in Shymkent.
-There you can book the fields to play football and buy the subscription for the gym.
+SportLife is a large sports complex located in Shymkent.
+Here, you can book fields to play football and purchase a gym subscription.

 Team members: Aitas Zhakhan | Mansur Akay | Nursultan Orazgeldi

 Course: Advanced Programming (GoLang)

-How to start project: in the terminal write "go run main.go".
+How to start the project: Open the terminal and run go run main.go.

-Resources and Instruments that was used in this project: pgAdmin (PostgreSQL), Postman, VSCODE.
+Resources and tools used in this project: pgAdmin (PostgreSQL), Postman, VS Code.